 For Windows 11, all systems will need a TPM 2.0 chip.
 TPM is short for Trusted Point Module, and it's primarily known as a means for security in PCs.
 We have a guide to check for how to see if your PC has a TPM chip.

-Also check out our what is a TPM guide and find out why it's so important for Windows 11.
+Since the TPM requirement doesn't seem to be going away, be sure to check out our what is a TPM guide and find out why it's so important for Windows 11.

 According to Microsoft, these are the system requirements for running Windows 11: